-An Army Enquiry conducted July to October 1944, condemned negligence by General Marshall and other senior officers for having prior knowledge of the attacks from the intercepts and for not having alerted the Military Commander at Pearl Harbour.
-Congress was not satisfied with the Military investigations and reports and from November 1945 to May 1946, the Congressional Pearl Harbour Investigation, a Minority Report by Senate Members of the Committee condemned the endeavour to “throw as soft a light as possible on Washington.”
+An Army Inquiry conducted July to October 1944, condemned negligence by General Marshall and other senior officers for having prior knowledge of the attacks from the intercepts and for not having alerted the Military Commander at Pearl Harbor.
+Congress was not satisfied with the Military investigations and reports and from November 1945 to May 1946, the Congressional Pearl Harbor Investigation, a Minority Report by Senate Members of the Committee condemned the endeavor to “throw as soft a light as possible on Washington.”

 Dragging a Reluctant America into War

-George Morgenstern in his book, Pearl Harbour: The Story of the Secret War, published in 1947, wrote: “With absolute knowledge of war, they refused to communicate that knowledge clearly, unequivocally and in time, to the people in the field, upon whom the blow would fall… Pearl Harbour provided the American War party with the means of escaping dependence on a hesitant Congress in taking a reluctant people into war… Pearl Harbour was the first action of the Acknowledged War and the last battle of a Secret War, upon which the administration had long since embarked.
+George Morgenstern in his book, Pearl Harbor: The Story of the Secret War, published in 1947, wrote: “With absolute knowledge of war, they refused to communicate that knowledge clearly, unequivocally and in time, to the people in the field, upon whom the blow would fall… Pearl Harbor provided the American War party with the means of escaping dependence on a hesitant Congress in taking a reluctant people into war… Pearl Harbor was the first action of the Acknowledged War and the last battle of a Secret War, upon which the administration had long since embarked.